sahil505/depindable/README.md

 ## Features implemented
 - Used Facebook to login the user.
 - Used AngularJS to build the framework.
-- Used Django to manage the database.
+- Used Django to manage the database in the backend.
 - Used Facebook Graph API to extract the entire user graph (info, location, friends etc.).
 - Used Google Maps API to allow user to drop a pin and mark a location.
 - User was able to submit the rating and feedback based on his or her pinned locations.